amanialmutairi/Bright-Side-New/README.md

 ## Introduction

 A dental clinic booking management system which can be accessible by both reception employees and patients.
 The patients can book their own appointments by choosing the date, time, service & the physician they want.
-Also, patients can view their bills through their profile and check each bill status.
+Also, patients can create an account & view their appointments through their profile and check each appointment details.
 Furthermore, each patient can update their own profile.
-The reception employee can add, delete & change any appointment booked by patients.
-They can also view each patient booking details and how many appointment they have.
-Receptionist can create a patient account too. in receptionist dashboard they can view statistic details such as total earning, appointments per day and total patient registered.
-In dashboard there is a calendar view where receptionist can view all the appointments organized per day and hour.
+The reception employee can add & delete any appointment booked by patients.
+They can also view each patient booking details and how many appointments they have.
+Receptionist can create a patient account too. in receptionist dashboard they can view statistic details such as total earning, appointments per day, total appointments and total patient registered.
+In dashboard view section there is appointments view where receptionist can view all the appointments organized from the day the system was accessed and future appointments (past appointments won't be viewed).

 ## Requirememts